Worship

 Let Us Worship and Bow Down

-The Gospel—the finished work of Jesus Christ—lies at the heart of all we celebrate each Sunday as we come into the presence of God, for it is only through the sacrifice of Jesus Christ that we have been mercifully granted access to the throne of grace.
+The Gospel—the finished work of Jesus Christ—lies at the heart of all we celebrate each Sunday as we come into the presence of God.
+It is only through the sacrifice of Jesus Christ that we have been mercifully granted access to the throne of grace.
 And so it is fitting that we should pattern our order of worship after the Gospel.
 In so doing, we self-consciously act out in our liturgy the plan of God’s redeeming work for us.

 A Call to Worship and Confession of Sins